dell-cloud-marketplace/docker-redmine/README.md

 * A named container ("redmine")
 * Ports 80, 443 (Nginx) and port 3306 (MySQL port) exposed
 * Four data volumes (which will survive a restart or recreation of the container).
 The Redmine application files are available in **/app/redmine** on the host.
 The Nginx website configuration files are available in **/data/nginx** on the host.
 The Nginx log files are available in **/var/log/nginx** on the host.
 The MySQL data is available in ***/data/mysql*** on the host.
-* A predefined password for the MySQL admin user.
+* A pre-defined password for the MySQL admin user.
+* A pre-defined password for the MySQL redmine user.

 As follows: